 Beam Me Up, Scotty!: The loading screen quote at the top of the Main page is often misquoted as "wait warmly" instead of "watch warmly".

 Hong Meiling - China is so widespread that even ZUN has admitted to using it.
 Before that it was Kurenai Misuzu, the Japanese pronunciation of the Chinese characters that make up her name.
 An ongoing debate over whether her name was supposed to use the Chinese or Japanese pronunciation was, in fact, the source of the "China" nickname, which was offered as a compromise because being Chinese was her main identifying trait anyway.
-It's used less and less often these days, now that Meiling is more of an established character.
+It's used less and less often these days now that Meiling has more to her character than being Chinese.

 Part of the origin of her nickname was that it was a joke on how Chinese things are unreliable, referencing her exaggerated napping status.
 Part of the reason it's being used less is because many fans don't care for that treatment of her.